baykovr/AVPI/README.md

 #### About

 GAVPI is an open source alternative to VoiceAttack, a popular speech recognition key bind tool.
 Using gavpi you can execute repetitive or complex tasks using your voice.
+It can be used with any application, since it's equivilent to pressing your mouse/keyboard.

 You can:
 + Bind a set of action sequences (mouse/keyboard presses or text-to-speech events) to arbitrary phrases.